 A typical school day at Danesfield Manor School is packed with opportunities to learn, by providing a fun and safe environment in which to be stimulated and inspired.

-The school day starts at 8:50 when the children are greeted at the school gate by a member of staff.
+The school day starts at 8:45 when the children are greeted at the school gate by a member of staff.
 Registration follows in the children’s own classroom by 9am.
-School assemblies are regularly held to reinforce core values and morals; with various other assemblies throughout the term to highlight personal, musical or academic successes.
+School assemblies are regularly held to reinforce our values; with various other assemblies throughout the term to highlight personal, musical or academic successes.

 Whilst most mornings concentrate on English, Mathematics and Science – there is ample opportunity to take part in a whole range of subjects during the day.